Zabanaa/zabanaa.github.io/_posts/2017-08-15-async-await-a-basic-introduction.md

 With ES6, Promises were introduced to rescue us from what used to be called "the callback christmas tree of sorrow" and we're all greatful for that.
-Last June, TC39 (the javascript warlords, if you didn't know them) officially released the spec for the next version of Javascript: ES7 (or ES Next, or ES2017, or whatever really).
+Last June, TC39 (the javascript warlords, if you don't know them) officially released the spec for the next version of Javascript: ES7 (or ES Next, or ES2017, or whatever really).
 This new release comes packed with a tonne of the new exciting features, including the one we're interested in: async/await.